apache/submarine/docs/helper/QuickStart.md

 ## Submarine Configuration

 After submarine 0.2.0, it supports two runtimes which are YARN service runtime and Linkedin's TonY runtime for YARN.
-Each runtime can support both Tensorflow and PyTorch framework.
+Each runtime can support TensorFlow, PyTorch and MXNet framework.
 But we don't need to worry about the usage because the two runtime implements the same interface.

 So before we start running a job, the runtime type should be picked.
 The runtime choice may vary depending on different requirements.
 Check below table to choose your runtime.